osynge/whatenv/README.md

 ### Setup : SUSE Cloud account ##

-Create a config file with your account details wtih the name "susecloud.cfg"
+Create a config file with your account details with the name "susecloud.cfg"

     [main]
     username="my user name"